stisla/stisla/README.md

 - [Download the latest release.](https://github.com/stisla/stisla/archive/v2.2.0.zip)
 - Clone the repo: `git clone https://github.com/stisla/stisla.git`
 - Install [npm](https://www.npmjs.com) or yarn [yarn](https://yarnpkg.com) first if you don't have it in your machine
-- Run the `stisla-start` command to start using stisla !
+- Run the `yarn stisla-start` command to start using stisla !

 Read the [Getting started page](https://getstisla.com/docs) for information on the framework contents, templates and examples, and more.